 Cafe Rio Salad Dressing cropped image in front of bowl of salad

-Every place has its own food culture, and if you live in Utah, Cafe Rio is a big part of that culture.
-I’ve loved the creamy tomatillo flavor of Cafe Rio Salad Dressing since the first time I tried it, and many years ago my brother-in-law Kelly gave me some copycat recipes for Cafe Rio Dressing, chicken, and rice, which I posted on my then brand-new food blog.
+I’ve loved Cafe Rio Salad Dressing since the first time I tried it!
+And every place has its own food culture, and if you live in Utah, Cafe Rio is a big part of that culture.
+So many years ago my brother-in-law Kelly gave me a copycat recipe for Cafe Rio Dressing, which I posted on my then brand-new food blog.

-This copycat recipe is the adapted version I’ve made over and over since then, and it really does taste just like the famous creamy Cafe Rio salad dressing.
-This dressing recipe is a big favorite in my huge extended family of Cafe Rio fans, so you know it must be good!
+This recipe is the adapted version I’ve made over and over since then.
+And it really does taste just like the famous creamy Cafe Rio salad dressing.
+This recipe is a big favorite in my huge family of Cafe Rio fans, so you know it must be good!

-But even if you’ve never been to Cafe Rio, if you like these flavors I bet you’ll love this dressing!
-And for this week’s Friday Favorites pick I’m reminding you about this favorite salad dressing so many people have loved; enjoy!
+But even if you’ve never eaten at Cafe Rio, if you like these flavors I bet you’ll love this dressing!
+And for this week’s Friday Favorites pick I’m reminding you about this favorite salad dressing recipe that so many people have loved; enjoy!

 What ingredients do you need for this recipe?